epistrephein/rubies/README.md

 Use `rake redis` to populate Redis with the latest data.

 The Sinatra server is automatically reloaded when files change using [rerun](https://github.com/alexch/rerun/).
-Use `rake server` to start the development server locally.
+Use `rake dev` to start the development server locally.

 Use `rake spec` to run the tests and `rake rubocop` to run RuboCop.